Tsezar Chocheli: Private sector

 While holding various public positions until 2012, Tsezar Chocheli remained actively involved in the private sector.
 In 2005, he co-founded the soda company Natakhtari.
 From 2003 to 2005, he launched, along with investors, several corporations, including carboard producer Dandi, construction group Interplast, investment group Mixor, confectionary Barambo, cement factory Berta, and others.
 In 2007, he sold Natakhtari to giant Turkish holding Anadolu Group and became a shareholder of its Georgian affiliate Efes Georgia.
 At various times, he was a business partner with Kakha Okriashvili (owner of the PSP pharmacy network) and Natia Turnava (at the time a Deputy Minister of Economy).
 In 2009, Barambo became the largest confectionary plant in the South Caucasus.
 In 2010, Chocheli purchased the only railroad tie factory in Georgia from the state.
 At the time, many of his private holdings were managed through his brother Iago, while Tsezar Chocheli was considered to be one of Georgia's largest private employers and employed thousands of IDPs.
 In 2011, Mixor founded the Georgian Beer Company (GBC), which would produce the Zedazeni beer.
 GBC would later own local rights to RC Cola, opening a distribution factory meant to serve local and African markets.
 In 2009, Chocheli acquired Liberty Bank through his company New Energy's subsidiary Euro Oil.
-Two yars later, his brother Iago would purchase the media channel Telecompany Georgia, which would be contracted by the Ministry of Defense to diffuse patriotic programs, before being sold to Tamar Chergoleishvili, a journalist and wife of NSC Secretary Giga Bokeria.
+Two years later, his brother Iago would purchase the media channel Telecompany Georgia, which would be contracted by the Ministry of Defense to diffuse patriotic programs, before being sold to Tamar Chergoleishvili, a journalist and wife of NSC Secretary Giga Bokeria.